Chagrilled/P4-DandoriDesktop/readme.md

 - ✅ RebirthLater/RebirthInterval
 - ✅ Extract JSONs button
 - ✅ Send a message if people's uasset isn't the decoded `Content` array
-- ❌ Support raw JSON exports later on
+- ❌ Support raw JSON exports later on - don't think they can be encoded back anyway
 - ✅ Fix icons for night enemies in caves
-- ❌ Support raw JSON exports later on
 - ❌ Dandori battle maps - where/what even are they?
 - ✅ Support castaway drops (untested in game, but AI looks correct)
 - ❌ Better error reporting for the deploy process
 - ✅ Alphabetise the creature dropdown by the type of name we're displaying first (swapping internal names still makes them ordered by internal)
+- ✅ Refactor/cleanup the icons so there aren't duplicates
+- ❌ Rotate icons that require it, like bridges/gates so they look better
+- ❌ How does hazard AI work?
+Surely you can override the HibaBase blueprint - Some HibaIce do this in their HibaAIParameters, but the changes aren't reflected in the AI.

 </details>